 Where necessary, companies may only transfer personal information outside of mainland China by meeting one of the conditions in Article 38 of PIPL.

-- Where a security assessment organized by the national cyberspace authority has been passed under
+- Where a security assessment organised by the national cyberspace authority has been passed under

 - Article 40 of this Law;